Seasonal Maintenance of Bark Potty Pads: Winter to Summer Care

 Wednesday, March 12, 2025 10:31:00 AM America/Los_Angeles

-Bark potty pads are a natural and eco-friendly solution for dog owners, particularly those residing in urban areas.
+Bark potty pads are a natural, eco-friendly solution for dog owners, particularly those living in urban areas.
 However, like most products made from organic materials, they respond differently depending on the season.
 Cold, dry winters and hot, humid summers can both affect how well they absorb moisture and control odor.
 If you neglect seasonal upkeep, performance can decline, making cleanup more challenging and leading to unpleasant odors.
 Maintaining your bark potty pads according to the time of year helps them function properly, extends their lifespan, and ensures a more sanitary environment for both pets and humans.

 Understanding Bark Potty Pads and Their Benefits